Sports Injury Claims

 If you or a family member have been injured as a result of any of the above, you should contact a personal injury solicitor for advice.

-Not only will taking legal action compensate you for your injury.
-Compensation may also help you to access specialist treatment and rehabilitation, which can be crucial in helping your recovery.
+Not only will taking legal action compensate you for your injury, but it may also help you to access specialist treatment and rehabilitation, which can be crucial in helping your recovery.

 Some of the most common types of sports injury claims we deal with at Jefferies include: